warpfork/go-testmark/testexec/README.md

 test-one/then-test-two-b/script
 ```

+In the scenario above, a total of four tests will occur.
-In a scenario like the above, the nested "then-*" tests will inherit the working directory from their parent --
+Each of the tests that are related by the nested "`then-*`" hunk naming will inherit the working directory from their parent --
 or more specifically, a *copy* of it.
+Tests that *aren't* related don't receive copies of the working directories!
+(This means you can make diverging tests of various filesystem state evolution stories easily.)

+Walking through the scenario above step by step:

+- the script for `test-one` executes first;
-So: the script for `then-test-two` receives whatever the filesystem state left behind by `test-one` was;
+- the script for `then-test-two` receives whatever filesystem state was left behind by the evalution of `test-one`;
-the `then-test-three` script receives whatever filesystem state left behind by `then-test-two` was;
+- the script for `then-test-three` receives whatever filesystem state was left behind by `then-test-two`;
-and `then-test-two-b` receives the filesystem as it was *after `test-one`* (!  _not_ what was left by `then-test-three`).
+- and the script for `then-test-two-b` receives the filesystem as it was *after `test-one`*.
+	- Note!  _not_ what was left by `then-test-three`!
+The relationships are only explicit :) and the order of the testmark hunks doesn't matter.

+The "`then-*`" system (and its helpful support for filesystem forking),
-(This lets you do one-time setup work, or build narratives -- while also still keeping tests isolated.)
+lets you do one-time setup work, or build narratives -- while still keeping tests cleanly isolated and very explicit.

 Examples
 --------

-See the `selfexercise.md` file in this directory for fully worked examples.
+See the [`selfexercise.md`](./selfexercise.md) file in this directory for fully worked examples.
+(Note: if you're reading this on Github: You may also want to look at the raw mode of it!
+You won't see the testmark annotations in the rendered markdown on Github!)

-See the `testexec_test.go` file for the complete wiring to execute the examples --
+See the [`testexec_test.go`](./testexec_test.go) file for an example of the complete wiring to execute the examples --
 including the autopatcher support.